doomed-venet/100-days-of-code/log.md

 **Today's Progress**: Learned about advanced optimization algorithms that can be used in place of gradient descent to compute faster and more accurately.
 Also learned about multi-class classification by logistic regression using 'one vs rest' method.

 **Thoughts** : Overcame the lazyness by some extent today.
 The best is yet to come.

+# 100 Days Of Code - Log

+### Day 35: June 29, 2020

+**Today's Progress**: Learned about overfitting and underfitting of hypothesis equation.
+Learned to use regularisation methods to avoid overfitting in linear regression and logistic regression algorithms.

+**Thoughts** : Need to reduce the distractions and code for more time tomorrow.